anmol-tripathi/CPU-Scheduling-Algorithms/README.md

 ## First Come First Served <br>

-As the name suggests, the process which arrives first, will be served first.This scheduling algorithm is <b> Non- Preemptive </b>.
+As the name suggests, the process which arrives first, will be served first.This scheduling algorithm is <b> non- preemptive </b>.
 Here, processes are sorted by their respective arrival time and then are executed.
 The process with lowest arrival time will get priority in execution.<br>
 <br>

 ## Shortest Job First <br>